SeaDude/keepass-helper/README.md

 ### WARNING:

 **This script will generate password files in plain text.
-ITS NOT SAFE TO USE**
+ITS NOT SECURE.**

 I needed help remembering my full KeePass Master Password.
 I could remember parts of it and which keys were likely used.
 So I built these scripts to help out!